ppati000/website/content/posts/professionalism.md

 How did I learn about ownership and communication?
 A few years back, when I was an intern, I had only ever coded for fun.
-No one cared about the correctness of my code, how clean it was, or if anyone would understand it a few months later.
+Back then, no one cared about the correctness of my code, how clean it was, or if anyone would understand it in the future.

-A few months into my internship, I received feedback about a formatting issue (back then, no linter was part of the CI pipeline, but that's not my point).
+A few months into my internship, I received feedback about a formatting issue (no linter was part of the CI pipeline, but that's not my point).
 The reviewer suggested that I check my code for such issues before asking for reviews, including this line that stuck with me:

 > This should be a habit for a professional.